Germany deported more than 90 'potential terrorists' | DW | 06.12.2019

 Such individuals are often identified by German intelligence authorities as potential terror suspects and a threat to public safety.

-In response to the FDP inquiry, officials said that 40% of the people deported were from Syria, while others held Iraqi, Turkish and Russian citizenship.
+In response to the inquiry by the business-friendly Free Democrats (FDP), officials said that 40% of the people deported were from Syria, while others held Iraqi, Turkish or Russian citizenship.

 Read more: Germany: Don't panic over 'Islamic State' returnees' arrival